How To Reset A Tankless Water Heater: 4 Easy Steps

 Afterward, if there’s still no power going to the unit, call a professional because your tankless water heater may have a larger issue.

-Step 3 – Turn the thermostat up
+Step 3: Turn the thermostat up

-There is typically a knob on your tankless water heater which allows you to increase the temperature of the unit.
+There is typically a knob on your tankless water heater that allows you to increase the temperature of the unit.
 Turn this knob clockwise until it’s at its highest setting, which will allow the unit to reach maximum capacity once more.

 Once again, wait ten seconds before turning anything else on or using any appliances that require hot water.

-Doing so immediately can cause issues with how well your tankless system works in future and can lead to other problems in your home.
+Doing so immediately can cause issues with how well your tankless system works in the future and can lead to other problems in your home.

 The problem is likely not with how well your tankless system works but how well your entire home electricity system is operating.

-Some external reason, such as a downed power line on the street outside your house, or an issue with how well your electricity is supplied, has made you lose energy energy in your entire home rather than just your tankless water heater.
+Some external reason, such as a downed power line on the street outside your house, or an issue with how well your electricity is supplied, has made you lose energy in your entire home rather than just your tankless water heater.

 So how do you fix this?
 Turn on a breaker.